 Any asset provided to you or for your use is also taxable unless the asset is provided or used purely for training, or for training coupled only with use in the performance of your employment.

-Assets provided to you by your employer for your private use remain taxable in the normal way.
+Assets provided to you (links to our LITRG website) by your employer for your private use remain taxable in the normal way.

 My employer has paid for me to get specific training.
 Am I going to be taxed on the cost of this?

-You may also find it useful to read our section on employment expenses.
+You may also find it useful to read our section on employment expenses on our LITRG website.